 Medication Interactions

-Vitamin D supplements can interact with some medications and some medications can affect you’re the level of Vitamin D in your blood.
+Vitamin D supplements can interact with some medications.
+Certain medications can also affect the level of Vitamin D in your blood.

 Too much Vitamin D can lower the effectiveness of some statins, which are drugs that help lower cholesterol.